tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	.. image:: /images/pedestrian/HybridShapeFactory.png

 * Animation taken from :ref:`Animation state authoring <legacyAnimatorExample>` as for :ref:`Hybrid legacy <pedestrianHybridLegacy>` pedestrian.
+* If you get a ``Unity.Entities.Hash128 is corrupted`` error, try closing the subscene (uncheck the box next to `EntitySubscene') & start the scene again.

 How To Control
 """"""""""""""